monica08rc/dig540/01/README.md

 **Assignment**

+All parts othe assignment are discussed in the intro video above.

 Part 1: Say "hi" in Slack.

-Part 2: Create or re-familiarize yourself with your Reclaim Hosting account (or another hosting account if you have one).
+Part 2: Create or re-familiarize yourself with your Reclaim Hosting account <https://reclaimhosting.com> (or another hosting account if you have one).

 Part 3: Install or re-famimliarize yourself with Visual Studio Code <https://code.visualstudio.com>, the editor we will be using this semester for text and code files.